HennyBicks01/hicksbj_4045/README.md

 ![Rubric03](photos/Rubric03.png)

-- [x] You can run the Spring Boot project, and see a response in the browser, by right clicking on the Application class and selecting either Run or Debug.
+- [x] You can run the Spring Boot project, and see a response in the browser, by right-clicking on the Application class and selecting either Run or Debug.

 ![Rubric04](photos/Rubric04.png)